Communote/communote.github.io/doc/user_functions_write_notes.md

 ![](images/editor_users.png)

-_Figure "Notification in the editor": via @-Sign or with the option "People"_
+_Figure "Notification in the editor": via @-sign or with the option "People"_

 ![](images/hovercard_user.png)